KurtJacobson/hazzy/docs/utilities/status_monitor.md

-Hazzy uses GObject signaling to inform its widgets of any changes to the status of linuxcnc. status.py runs in a 50ms loop and 'listens' for any changes in the linuxcnc.status attributes.
+Hazzy uses GObject signaling to inform its widgets of any changes to the status of linuxcnc. status.py runs in a 50ms loop and 'listens' for any changes in the `linuxcnc.stat` attributes.
 When a change is detected, status.py emits a GObject signal with the same name as the attribute that changed, and passes along the updated value.
 A python script can connect a callback to these signals, which can then perform any necessary updates when a signal is received.